 NOTE 2—For example, there might be a list of authorized GLK peers or clients or a limit on the number of GLK peers or clients and the peer or client is not on that list or its acceptance would exceed the limit.

-The SME shall generate an MLME-ASSOCIATE.response primitive with the PeerSTAAddress parameter set to the MAC address of the STA identified by the PeerSTAAddress parameter of the MLME-ASSOCIATE.indication primitive.
-If the ResultCode in the MLME-ASSOCIATE.response primitive is SUCCESS, the SME has an existing SA with the STA, and an SA Query procedure with that STA has failed to receive a valid response (i.e., has not received an MLME-SA-QUERY.confirm primitive within the dot11AssociationSAQueryMaximumTimeout period), the SME shall issue an MLME-DISASSOCIATE.request primitive addressed to the STA with ReasonCode INVALID_AUTHENTICATION.
+The SME shall generate an MLME-ASSOCIATE.response primitive with the PeerSTAAddress parameter set to the MAC address of the STA or the non-AP MLD identified by the PeerSTAAddress parameter of the MLME-ASSOCIATE.indication primitive.
+If the ResultCode in the MLME-ASSOCIATE.response primitive is SUCCESS, the SME has an existing SA with the STA or the non-AP MLD, and an SA Query procedure with that STA or the non-AP MLD has failed to receive a valid response (i.e., has not received an MLME-SA-QUERY.confirm primitive within the dot11AssociationSAQueryMaximumTimeout period or dot11MLDAssociationSAQueryMaximumTimeout period), the SME shall issue an MLME-DISASSOCIATE.request primitive addressed to the STA or the non-AP MLD with ReasonCode INVALID_AUTHENTICATION.

 NOTE 3—This MLME-DISASSOCIATE.request primitive generates a protected Disassociation frame.
 If the association request was genuine, the STA has deleted the PTKSA by this point and so the protected Disassociation frame is ignored.
 The purpose is to inform a STA which has for some reason failed to respond to an SA Query procedure triggered by a forged association request.